Thorfusion/thorfusion.github.io/guides/telenor.md

 ---
 layout: guides
-title: [Guide] How to setup pfsense with Telenor Internet and Telenor IPTV
+title: How to setup pfsense with Telenor Internet and Telenor IPTV
 description: Thorfusion Guides
 ---